 Strength and Conditioning Suite at Walsall campus

-The BSc (Hons) Strength and Conditioning is just one of an exciting range of courses on offer at the University of Wolverhampton’s Institute of Sport and Human Sciences.
+The BSc (Hons) Strength and Conditioning is just one of an exciting range of courses on offer at the University of Wolverhampton’s Institute of Sport and Human Science.
 Why not come and visit us at one of our Open Days.

 The course is closely aligned to the UK Strength and Conditioning Association (UKSCA) competencies areas, which are: